Touch Isolation: How Homophobia Has Robbed All Men of Touch

 Recently I wrote an article titled The Lack of Gentle Platonic Touch in Men’s Lives is a Killer in which I asked people to consider the following:

 American men, in an attempt to avoid any possible hint of committing unwanted sexual touch, are foregoing gentle platonic touch in their lives.
 I’ll call it touch isolation.
-Homophobic social stigmas, the long-standing challenges of rampant #MeToo sexual harrassment and abuse, and a society steeped in a generations old puritanical mistrust of physical pleasure have created an isolating trap in which American men can go for days or weeks at a time without touching another human being.
+Homophobic social stigmas, the long-standing challenges of rampant sexual harassment and abuse by men, and a society steeped in a generations old puritanical mistrust of physical pleasure have created an isolating trap in which American men can go for days or weeks at a time without touching another human being.
 The implications of touch isolation for men’s health and happiness are huge.

 Gentle platonic touch is central to the early development of infants.
 It continues to play an important role throughout men and women’s lives in terms of our development, health and emotional well being, right into old age.
 When I talk about gentle platonic touch, I’m not talking about a pat on the back, or a handshake, but instead contact that is lasting and meant to provide connection and comfort.
 Think, leaning on someone for a few minutes, holding hands, rubbing their back or sitting close together not out of necessity but out of choice.